Patient Forms

 • An onlay, also called a partial crown, provides more coverage.

 Traditionally, the process for inlays and onlays requires two visits.
-In our East Hanover, NJ dentist office, most of these restorations can be designed, fabricated and placed in a single visit.
-A comprehensive exam will determine which treatment option is suitable for your dental concern.
+Most restorations in our East Hanover, NJ, dentist office can be designed, fabricated, and placed in a single visit.
+A comprehensive exam will determine which treatment option suits your dental concern.

-With proper care and maintenance, you can expect your inlay or onlay to last for many years.
-Porcelain restorations are highly durable and stain resistant.
+You can expect your inlay or onlay to last for years with proper care and maintenance.
+Porcelain restorations are highly durable and stain-resistant.

 How long do inlays and onlays last?